LongBay/Joplin-Light-Theme/README.md

 A light UI theme for those find it dazzling looking at white background.

-This theme is not completed yet, but posted here in case if everyone is interested.
+This theme is far from completed yet, but posted here in case if everyone is interested.

 This theme is modified from [Joplin Clear UI theme](https://github.com/marcteys/joplin-theme-clearUI) by [Marc Teyssier](https://github.com/marcteys).